jobayer977/vscode-css-to-jsx/vsc-extension-quickstart.md

-# CSS To JSX Converter
+# CSS To React Native Converter

 A VS Code extension to convert CSS to JSS and React Native.